6 Simple Design Tips to Make Your Space Your Home

 Missing that “ahhh” feeling at home?
 It may be time for a refresh.
 The Zeus Living home design team has outfitted thousands of homes, choosing the most impactful design elements for a comfortable, easy stay.
 When you stay in a home for a weekend, these things might not matter (as much), but if you’re staying for a month or longer, small touches go a long way.
 Our team shared six simple design elements they incorporate in each of our Zeus-operated homes and home design tips to ensure the most comfortable stays.
 And we’re passing them on to you.

-Put these tips to work and make your home not only stylish, but comfortable and convenient.
+Put these home design tips to work and make your space not only stylish, but comfortable and convenient.

 Lighting is key when creating cozy or functional spaces, so flip the switch on those harsh ceiling lights and create a warm ambiance with lamps.
 Floor or table?
 It doesn’t matter.
 We like to mix it up with tall floor lamps in the living room and unique table lamps in the bedroom.